friedersinger/Pokedex/README.md

 # Pokemon Project

-Server adjustment is still to come, now the links in the project does not work correctly https://pokedex-frieder.netlify.app
+https://pokedex-frieder.netlify.app

 This is a web page that displays information about different Pokemon species.
 The data for this project is sourced from the PokeAPI.